What we do

 Accessibility and web standards have been cornerstones of web development for us, ever since since reading the seminal Designing with Web Standards by Jeffrey Zeldman in 2004; closely followed by Dan Cederholm's Web Standards Solutions.

 Soon after, Dan Cederholm's work with microformats.org lead us to become keen advocates of the benefits bought by 'micro data', later the launch of schema.org and then HTML5 with microdata only served to emphasize the importance of this aspect of web production.
-Though just one example of microdata, the contact details at Great Tangley Manor coded as an hcard serves to show we follow best practice on our clients behalves.
+Though just one example of microdata, the contact details at International Heilkunst Association coded as hcards serves to show we follow best practice on our clients behalves.

 We love web-standards for helping us deliver: